Nyura95/nyu_rust_api/README.md

-# Cookiecutter actix simple clean architecture
+# nyu_rust_api actix simple clean architecture from Cookiecutter by microsoft with more example of used
 This is a reusable Rust Cookiecutter template.
 The project is based on Actix web in combination with Diesel ORM.

 Complete list of features the template provides:
 * Onion architecture
 * Actix Web
+* JWT login
 * Maintenance window support
-* Diesel ORM
+* Diesel ORM (CRUD)
 * Database migrations
 * Local postgres database docker support
 * Test containers integration for testing